jimdowling/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 .. include-2-start

-Step 2: Generating an API Key
+Step 2: Generate an API Key
 -----------------------------

 In Hopsworks, click on your username in the top-right corner and select *Settings* to open the user settings.